 Ensure compliance with codes of conduct

 Give your business partner the time to comply with your code of conduct.
-You might have imposed requirements that need considerable investments.
-Be aware that not every business will simply be able to achieve this outcome immediately.
+You may have imposed requirements that need considerable investments.
+Be aware that not every business will be able to achieve this outcome immediately.
 Assess whether your supplier will be able to implement your code of conduct independently.
-If not, you should assist your supplier in implementing it.
+If not, you should help your supplier.
 Always ensure that the code of conduct is available in the supplier's language.
-Also make sure that the supplier distributes your code of conduct to its employees and its own suppliers.
+Also, make sure that the supplier distributes your code of conduct to its employees and its suppliers.

 Monitor CSR agreements with suppliers

-Monitor if your suppliers comply with the CSR agreements.
 Visit your supplier unannounced.
-During such a visit it will soon become clear whether your supplier is compliant.
+During such a visit, it will soon become clear whether your supplier is following the CSR agreements.
 If not, it is important to discuss this matter with your supplier.

 Use consistent purchasing methods

-Make sure that your purchasing methods do not obstruct improvements in working conditions.
-In order to develop an ethically responsible supply chain, you should consider the following matters:
+Make sure that your purchasing methods do not prevent improvements in working conditions.
+To develop an ethically responsible supply chain, you should consider the following:

 - consistent prices and longer/realistic delivery times;

-- commitment to purchase stocks in 'bad times' (in other words, be prepared to conclude purchasing contracts);
+- commitment to purchase stocks in 'bad times'.
+In other words, you must be prepared to follow through on purchasing contracts;

-- opportunity for suppliers to provide feedback on the pressure that they are facing, without jeopardising the contractual relationship;
+- opportunity for suppliers to give feedback on the pressure that they are facing, without threatening the contractual relationship;

-- "preferred supplier" status for businesses that can demonstrate good or improved working conditions.
+- a preferred supplier status for businesses that can demonstrate good or improved working conditions.